Condzi/after_2100/tasks.md

 ```
 # Updating textures after change
 This feature will be useful only in developement -- we should disable
 it in release build, I think.
 It should not be perfomed automatically since it would be very ineffective - it's a corner case, most of the time (99.999%) we won't be performing this action.
+I'll bind it to some key (F1).
 ```cpp
 // Just update every entity in the array that has texture!!!
 // this thing applies to all other resources.
 We could even do this